Swasth-Apps/swasth.co/src/pages/blog/use-of-ai-in-evidence-based-therapies.md

     - slug: a-holistic-approach-for-managing-depression-using-dbt-nutrition-hrv-and-physical-exercise
       title: A holistic approach for managing Depression using DBT, Nutrition, HRV, Physical Exercise and Sleep
+    - slug: interpersonal-effectiveness-in-dbt-learn-effective-communication-skills
+      title: " Interpersonal Effectiveness in DBT: Learn effective communication skills"
+    - slug: how-to-overcome-loneliness
+      title: How to overcome Loneliness?
+    - slug: what-is-acceptance-and-commitment-therapy
+      title: What is Acceptance and Commitment Therapy?
 tags:
   - Telemedicine
   - Artificial Intelligence